United Liberal Democrats

 The Party was in a government coalition with Kim Dae-jung's Democratic Party from 1998 to 2001.

 In the 2004 parliamentary election, it gained only 4 seats in the National Assembly, and its president Kim Jong-pil announced his retirement from politics after his bid for the 10th term in the National Assembly failed.
 Subsequently, most lawmakers from the party chose to defect from the party to form a new party, People First Party.
-Kim Hak-won, the only remaining lawmaker of the party who was also the president of the party then, announced the merger of the party with the main opposition Grand National Party on February 20, 2006.